jdavis/jdavis.github.com/_posts/2013-07-01-program-to-an-interface-fool.md

-By following the principle behind "programming to an 'interface'", we were able to write a function once that is now completely reusable across any object that implements the `Burnable` interface.
+By following the principle behind "programming to an 'interface'", we were able to write a function once that is now completely reusable across any object that implements the `Burns` interface.
 Since a lot of programmers are paid by the hour, the more time we spend writing reusable code and the less time we spend maintaining old code, the better.